 Trees are almost synonymous with the environment.
 When a lot of people think trees, they think about the environment.
-We know that trees produce oxygens, but the environmental benefits of trees go further, or deeper, than air.
+We know that trees produce oxygen, but the environmental benefits of trees go further, or deeper, than air.
 At Timber Ridge Tree Care, we know a thing or two about trees.
 In this brief article, we will review just some of the environmental benefits of planting trees.
 Just planting trees is not enough though.
 If you want healthy, vibrant trees, then do not neglect tree service.
 Timber Ridge Tree Care is proud to be a local source for professional tree service as well as tree removal.

 Let’s start with the obvious to get it out of the way.
 Through a process called photosynthesis, trees absorb sunlight, water, and carbon dioxide from the air to make important sugars that feed the tree.
 A by-product of this chemical reaction is oxygen.
 So, trees simultaneously remove harmful carbon dioxide from the air and release fresh oxygen into the air.
 Estimates suggest that one large tree can provide a day’s worth of oxygen for up to four people.

 Free Air Conditioning

 Have you heard of an urban heat island?
 These are urban areas that are significantly hotter than surrounding rural areas.
 Human activities play a large role here, but the modification of land surfaces is especially noteworthy.
 Buildings, asphalt, and sidewalks absorb the sun’s heat and slowly radiate the heat back out.
 Trees protect surfaces from the sun’s excruciating heat.

 Trees offer more than just shade though.
 Transpiration is another way trees cool the surrounding areas.
 Water absorbed through the tree’s roots are pushed into the air through pores in leaves, sort of like a misting fan!

 Reduced Storm Water Runoff